EOSgithub/linked-blog-starter-md/Vallus.md

 ## Vallus's True Form

-Vallus was the young bronze dragon who served as a mount for Telamok Arkelander.
+Vallus was the young bronze dragon who served as a mount for [[Telamok Arkelander]].
 While Telamok was responsible for almost as many atrocities as his brother Estor, Vallus understands this was part of the cost of settling in [[Thylea]].
 She is not wracked with the same second-hand guilt that plagues [[Kyrah]].

 ## Roleplaying Vallus